 Our New Children's Hospital

-Stony Brook Children’s Hospital has expanded significantly over the past 10 years and opened the doors to a new, 104-bed pediatric facility in the late fall of 2019.
+Stony Brook Children’s Hospital has expanded significantly over the past 10 years and recently opened the doors to a new, 104-bed pediatric facility in the late fall of 2019.
 The new Children’s Hospital offers state-of-the-art technologies with single-bed rooms designed for delivery of care at the bedside and includes a General Pediatrics Ward, Hematology Oncology Unit, a PICU, an Adolescent Unit, and an in patient Psychiatry Unit.
 The child-friendly setting provides patients and families a safe and beautiful healing environment complete with several play rooms, a live video feed from the Long Island Aquarium, and a lush outdoor rooftop garden.
 In addition, families can take respite in the Ronald McDonald Family Room, which has become a prototype for other institutions, or in the on-campus Ronald McDonald House, which will break ground in the near future.

 The Categorical Pediatric Residency Program is a medium-sized program (37 residents) complemented by a Combined Internal Medicine/Pediatric residency program, a Child Neurology Pathway, and four pediatric sub-specialty Fellowship Programs.
 Our residents have the advantage of working alongside more than 180 pediatric specialists in over 30 pediatric specialties, many of whom have earned national reputations in either clinical care or research.
 The dedicated Pediatric Emergency Department offers 24/7 care to a diverse population and our residents gain unparalleled experience in our Level 1 Pediatric Trauma Center.
 Our Level 3 NICU was the first in New York State to be built with family-centered pods and individual private patient rooms.
 Our in patient, family-centered rounds, conducted on all units, are designed so that residents are part of an interdisciplinary team where they gain exposure to a large variety of pathologies and develop strong leadership skills.